Red Sox vs. Cubs Player Props Betting Odds

-Player prop betting options for Rafael Devers, Nico Hoerner and others are available in the Boston Red Sox-Chicago Cubs matchup at Wrigley Field on Friday, starting at 8:05 PM ET.
+Oddsmakers have listed player props for Nico Hoerner, Rafael Devers and others when the Chicago Cubs host the Boston Red Sox at Wrigley Field on Saturday at 2:20 PM ET.

 Bet on this matchup or its props with BetMGM!